POLLUTION MATTERS: EXPLORING POLLUTION THROUGH DANCE 3-5

 Work Session

-• Invite groups to perform their syllable choreography for an audience (the class).
+• Invite groups that would like to perform, perform their dance for the whole class.

 Closing Reflection